 Futures are a special type of investment asset that allow you to invest in various commodities.
 From gold to cattle, and everything in between, futures expand the field of available investment opportunities to pretty much any commodity of value.
 Futures are essential for setting global prices on important commodities, such as oil, and support complex global markets, such as markets for agricultural goods.

-If your intuition about rising or dropping Litecoin prices turns out to be correct, and prices change through that time frame, you will be paid the difference by the trading company.
+If your intuition about rising or dropping Ethereum prices turns out to be correct, and prices change through that time frame, you will be paid the difference by the trading company.
 On the other hand, if your intuition turns out to be incorrect and prices don’t go as you expected, you will have to pay the difference, in this case to the trading company.
 In a certain sense, the buyer and seller are essentially betting on whether or not prices will rise or drop.

 Contracts for differences offer investors ways to make money off of changes in Ethereum prices without the hassle associated with directly trading Ethereum.
 As such, contracts for differences are very popular among traders and numerous different brokering firms.
 Such contracts allow investors to generate profits off of changing conditions in global markets as demand and supply rises and falls for various commodities.

 Keep in mind that when trading Ethereum CFDs your capital is at risk.
 Trading Ethereum CFDs is more suitable for experienced traders.